Weiqian-Ni-29/my-nft-marketplace/README.md

 https://i.ibb.co/XVkGmYh/k11.png<br>

 to clear up all the nfts:
-run in terminal: truffle migrate --reset
+run in terminal: truffle migrate --reset<br>
+In this project the front-end is built by react with the Web3 library and the back-end implemented with solidity.